Build your self-confidence

 So how do you build this sense of balanced self-confidence, founded on a firm appreciation of reality?

-The bad news is that there’s no five-minute solution.
+The bad news is that there’s no quick fix, or five-minute solution.

 So here are our three steps to self-confidence, for which we’ll use the metaphor of a journey: preparing for your journey; setting out; and accelerating towards success.